altamashaseer/calendar-component/README.md

 - A row of weekday headings.
 - A grid of days for that month, aligned to weekdays.
 - The supplied date cell highlighted.
+- The Calendar component validates the prop and shows "Invalid date provided." if `date` is missing or not a Date instance.

 ## Project structure
 - src/